 Going home after knee placement

 Usually, you will stay in hospital for 1-2 days, but your consultant will decide when you are ready to be discharged.
-River’s also offers a day case service for Total Knee replacement to patients that fit a criteria (link for day case page)
+River’s also offers a day case service for Total Knee replacement to patients that fit a criteria.

 Before Surgery your physiotherapist will give you some exercises to help get your new knee moving.
 These are important to help you make a good recovery and must be continued on discharge.
 The therapist will also show you how to walk up and down stairs and make sure you are confident at doing this before you go home.